 Want to start a new exercise routine or just need a boost?
 Check out our top tips to feel fresh, invigorated, and ready for action!

-The past 12 months have been a challenge for everyone, and you may have found it difficult to stick to your exercise routine.
+Sometimes life gets in the way, and we find ourselves lacking our usual energy and vigour.
 If you're feeling a little sluggish and in need of a boost, check out my 9 top tips to help you feel fresh and invigorated again.

 Make sure you have a consistent sleep routine, going to bed at the same time each night.
-Get into the habit of winding down and avoiding over-stimulation such as watching or reading devices.
-Aiming for 7-8 hours of sleep a night is important, especially if you’re planning to embark on a new exercise routine.
-Sleep is a prime time for the body and brain to recover, process, and repair from the day’s rigours.
+Get into the habit of winding down and avoiding over-stimulation, for example using phones or laptops, an hour or two before you go to sleep.
+Aiming for 7-8 hours of sleep a night is also important, especially if you’re planning to embark on a new exercise routine.
+Sleep is the body and brain's prime time to recover, process, and repair from the day’s rigours.

-Many people struggle to make time to exercise, but it’s often overlooked that we also struggle to make time for ourselves.
-For us to live happy, healthy lives we need to remember to take time for ourselves to wind down, especially if we have had a stressful day.
+In this busy world, many people struggle to make time for themselves.
+For us to live happy, healthy lives we need to remember to take time to wind down, especially if we have had a stressful day.
 High levels of cortisol, a hormone triggered by stress, can wreak havoc with our bodies’ ability to relax, leading to poor sleep and recovery.
-Read Dr. Aisling’s article on ‘Feeling Less Stressed'.
+For more advice on destressing, take a look at Dr. Aisling’s article: Dr Aisling's Seven Tops Tips to Feel Less Stressed.

 For most of us, a simple fix for getting more energy is to increase the number of caffeinated beverages we consume (or, in my case, dark chocolate!).
 Though caffeine is a proven energiser and cognitive enhancer, it needs to be used in moderation.
 Ideally, it’s best not to consume it after 2 pm as this can cause sleep issues.
 Sensitivity to caffeine varies from person to person but those who find they are highly sensitive to it may be wise to stop drinking it altogether.

-A new exercise routine is an opportunity to get fit and healthy, but don’t let this add to your workload in life and become another stressor.
-Make sure you set SMART goals for yourself so you can stay on track (SMART stands for Specific Measurable Achievable Realistic and Time-based).
-Achieving a goal you’ve set for yourself energises you mentally and physically.
-When you hit your goals, don’t be afraid to reward yourself – this will help motivate you to keep going.
+Achieving a goal you’ve set for yourself energises you mentally and physically, and when you hit your goals, don’t be afraid to reward yourself – this will help motivate you to keep going.

 Use exercise as a way of building yourself up, not breaking yourself down.
 Exercising has so many benefits, but we must use it as a way of setting us up for the day or helping us unwind.
-It offers us a great opportunity to not only build ourselves up physically but also strengthen our mental health.
-Find a form of exercise you enjoy then you’re more likely to do it: try brisk walking, jogging/running, team sports, climbing, weight training, exercise classes, or yoga.
-If possible, get outside when you can as fresh air can be invigorating.
+It offers us a great opportunity to not only strengthen ourselves physically but also strengthen our mental health.
+Find a form of exercise you enjoy, because then you’re more likely to do it.
+You could try brisk walking, jogging/running, team sports, climbing, weight training, exercise classes, or yoga.
+Try to spend time outside, too, as fresh air can be incredibly invigorating.

 So, to summarise the key points: